wazo-platform/wazo-doc/source/system/xivo-auth/stock_plugins.rst

 * endpoint_sip: a list of SIP endpoint ID associated to this user
 * endpoing_sccp: a list of SCCP endpoint ID associated to this user
 * endpoint_custom: a list of custum endpoint ID associated to this user
+* agent: a dictionnary containing the agent's property, may be none and should be tested with an if before accessing its fields
+* agent.id: an agent id if the user is an agent
+* agent.number: an agent number if the user is an agent

 .. _auth-backends-ldap: